dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 Let's Encrypt is different from most traditional certificate authorities.
 Here are a few relevant notes and limitations you may want to keep in mind before requesting one of their SSL certificates:

 - Let's Encrypt only issues [domain-validated](/articles/ssl-certificates-types/) SSL certificates.
-There's no plan to support OV or EV certificates.
+There's no plan to support <acronym title="Organization Validated">OV</acronym> or <acronym title="Extended Validation">EV</acronym> certificates.
 - Let's Encrypt supports both single-name and wildcard names.
 - A single Let's Encrypt certificate can include up to 100 SAN names.
 Names can be single-name, wildcard names, or both.
 - Let's Encrypt certificates have a fixed expiration period of 90 days.
 It's not possible to request a certificate with a longer expiration, so it's not possible to obtain 1-year or [multi-year](/articles/can-multi-year-ssl-certificates) SSL certificates.